 - Lumbar hernia — A bulge in the lower back between your spine and side of abdomen, just below the ribs.
 Often can be mistaken for a lipoma.

-- CT scan/MRI/Ultrasound — Helps to confirm a hernia or appendicitis.
+- CT scan/MRI/Ultrasound — Helps to confirm a hernia.

-- Endoscopy — An EGD (Esophagogastroduodenoscopy) or colonoscopy may be performed to assess GERD/Reflux, a hiatal hernia, ulcers, intestinal bleeding, weight loss, abdominal pain, diarrhea, or constipation.
+- Endoscopy — An EGD (Esophagogastroduodenoscopy) may be performed to assess a hiatal hernia.

 - Surgery to repair hernia — Since hernias do not go away on their own, surgery is always necessary to repair the problem and eliminate your symptoms.
 This also prevents a future complication such as an intestinal obstruction.
-Open surgery, laparoscopic techniques, and robotic surgery are all common options, depending on your needs.
+Laparoscopic surgery techniques, robotic surgery, and rarely open surgery are all options, depending on your needs.

-- Prescription medicine — For conditions such as GERD and ulcers, short-term medications, as well as dietary and lifestyle modifications, can be helpful and prevent future complications.
+- Prescription medicine — For conditions such as a hiatal hernia - dietary and lifestyle modifications, can be helpful and prevent future complications.

 Most people who have surgery for a hernia will go home the same day and recuperate at home.
-Appendicitis surgery may require an overnight stay in the hospital before being released.
 Light activity can usually be resumed after 2 weeks, while more strenuous physical exertion will need to wait for 4-6 weeks after your surgery.
 This helps prevent a recurrence and allows for greater success with the surgery.

 Bruising and swelling is expected around the incisions and overall in the abdominal area.